"Stranger Things 5" is reaching its end.

 "Everyone involved was determined to bring this story to a satisfying conclusion.
 They poured their hearts and souls into it, and we couldn't be more proud of what they've accomplished," he wrote.

-Yes, the official "Stranger Things" play production "Stranger Things: The First Shadow" is officially on Broadway, having opened April 22, 2025.
+Yes, the official stage production -- "Stranger Things: The First Shadow" -- is on Broadway, having opened April 22, 2025.

 "Stranger Things: The First Shadow" opened to rave reviews in 2023 on London's West End and recently won Olivier Awards in the best entertainment and best set design categories.

-The show is set in the same location as the Netflix series -- Hawkins, Indiana -- in 1959 and centers on the younger version of some of the show's main characters.
+The show is set in the same location as the Netflix series -- Hawkins, Indiana -- in 1959 and centers on the origin story of Vecna.

 Behind the scenes footage from the London production was captured in a Netflix documentary.